Stratonicea (Caria)

-Foundation and Seleucid era
+History

+Late Bronze Age

 Some scholars identified the city of Atriya from the Hittite documents as Stratonicea.
 Atriya played an important role during the conflict between the Mycenean Greek colonists (Ahhiyawa) and native Anatolians.
-During the reign of the Hittite Great King Tudhaliya IV, Utima and Atriya were a part of the Hittite territory while Awarna and Pina were controlled by the king of Milawata which in turn controlled by the Ahhiyawans.
-In the historical document called the Milawata Letter, Hittite Great King Tudhaliya IV makes a complaint about the attitude of King of Milawata.
-He mentions that he sent the hostages from Utima and Atriya to Milawata while the King of Milawata did not sent him the hostages from Awarna and Pina, therefore not honoring his part of the hostage exchange deal.
+During the reign of the Hittite Great King Tudhaliya IV, Utima and Atriya were a part of the Hittite territory while Awarna and Pina were controlled by the king of Milawata which was in turn controlled by the Ahhiyawans.
+In the historical document called the Milawata Letter, Hittite Great King Tudhaliya IV makes a complaint about the attitude of the King of Milawata.
+He mentions that he sent the hostages from Utima and Atriya to Milawata while the King of Milawata did not send him the hostages from Awarna and Pina, therefore not honoring his part of the hostage exchange deal.